-However, the IRS said it would put more effort into using CTRs to catch tax evaders.
-If this happens, you can expect to be under greater scrutiny.
+However, in response the IRS said it would put ‘’’more effort’’ into using CTRs to catch tax evaders.
+If this happens, as seems inevitable with recent renewed efforts, you can expect to be under greater scrutiny.

 If you have multiple CTRs, then you will absolutely need to seek out professional tax advice to ensure that you’re in compliance.